moeko7/atomikmaker-starter-kit/docs/README.md

 <script></script>
 ```

-In most case, you need to use a wrapper has first and unique child of the section with the `data-module` attribute.
-Add the `block-wrapper` on it apply common style.
+In most cases, you need to use a wrapper as first and unique child of the section with the `data-module` attribute.
+Add the `block-wrapper` class on it to apply common style.
 See example just below:<br />

 ```css
 .block-wrapper {